olivernina/nephi/README.md

 4. Install WarpCTC as explained [here](https://github.com/pytorch/pytorch#installation).
 Make sure to update the link to the repository in the instructions to https://github.com/SeanNaren/warp-ctc.git

-This software is clone implementation of the Convolutional Recurrent Neural Network (CRNN) in pytorch found [here](https://github.com/meijieru/crnn.pytorch)
+This software is a cloned implementation of the Convolutional Recurrent Neural Network (CRNN) in pytorch found [here](https://github.com/meijieru/crnn.pytorch)